-The following table sets forth our contractual obligations, including all off-balance sheet arrangements, as of December 31, 2010 (in thousands):
+The following table sets forth our contractual obligations, including all off-balance sheet arrangements, as of December 31, 2012 (in thousands):

-Payment Due by Period Less than 2-3 4-5 After 5 Contractual Obligations 1 Total 1 Year Years Years Years Operating lease obligations \$23,081 \$ 3,315 \$6,749 \$6,987 \$6,030 Unconditional purchase obligations 437 437 Total contractual obligations \$23,518 \$ 3,752 \$6,749 \$6,987 \$6,030
+Payment Due by Period

+Total Less than 2-3 4-5 After 5

+Control to all Obligations 1 Year Years Years Years

+Contractual Obligations

+Operating lease obligations \$16,388 \$ 3,392 \$6,988 \$6,008 \$ -

+Unconditional purchase obligations 978 978

+Total contractual obligations \$17,366 \$ 4,370 \$6,988 \$6,008 \$ -
-Certain long-term liabilities reflected on our balance sheet are not presented in this table because they are already reflected in operating lease commitments, or do not require cash settlement in the future.

-Unconditional purchase obligations represent contractual commitments entered into for goods and services in the normal course of our business.
+- Certain long-term liabilities reflected on our balance sheet are not presented in this table because they are already reflected in operating lease commitments or do not require cash settlement in the future. - Unconditional purchase obligations represent contractual commitments entered into for goods and services in the normal course of our business.
 The purchase obligations do not include potential severance payment obligations to our executive officers.
 For information regarding these severance arrangements, refer to the final paragraph in this Item 7.

-Under our Merck, sanofi-aventis, AnGes, Merial and Aqua Health agreements, we are required to pay up to 10% of certain initial upfront monetary payments, and a small percentage of some royalty payments, to the Wisconsin Alumni Research Foundation and/or the University of Michigan.
-In addition, certain technology license agreements require us to make payments if we or our sublicensees advance products through clinical development.
+Under our Merck, Sanofi, AnGes, Merial and Aqua Health agreements, we are required to pay up to 10% of certain initial upfront monetary payments, and a small percentage of some royalty payments, to the WARF and/or the University of Michigan.
+Under our license agreements with Astellas, we are required to make certain payments to the City of Hope and CytRx in connection with the development and commercialization of our products licensed by Astellas.
+In addition, certain technology license agreements require us to make other payments if we or our sublicensees advance products through clinical development.
 For programs developed with the support of U.S. government funding, the U.S. government may have rights to resulting products without payment of royalties to us.